 IX.
-School of Forestry & Environmental Studies
+School of the Environment

-The School of Forestry & Environmental Studies (F&ES pursues teaching, research, and practice in the natural, physical, and policy sciences most relevant to the management of natural resources and the environment.
-Within that broad range of disciplines and problem areas, the School offers the degrees of: Master of Environmental Management (M.E.M.; Master of Forestry (M.F., accredited by Society of American Foresters; and two research-oriented master's degrees: Master of Environmental Science (M.E.Sc. and Master of Forest Science (M.F.S..
-The School also acts as a department of the Graduate School to offer the Doctor of Philosophy (Ph.D. degree.
+The School of the Environment pursues teaching, research, and practice in the natural, physical, and policy sciences most relevant to the management of natural resources and the environment.
+Within that broad range of disciplines and problem areas, the School offers the degrees of: Master of Environmental Management (M.E.M.); Master of Forestry (M.F.), accredited by Society of American Foresters; and two research-oriented master's degrees: Master of Environmental Science (M.E.Sc.) and Master of Forest Science (M.F.S.).
+The School also acts as a department of the Graduate School to offer the Doctor of Philosophy (Ph.D.) degree.